Skip to Main Content

 Notice of Non-Discrimination

 It is the policy of The City University of New York—applicable to all colleges and units—to recruit, employ, retain, promote, and provide benefits to employees and to admit and provide services for students without regard to actual or perceived race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, pregnancy, or status as a victim of domestic violence/stalking/sex offenses, unemployment status, or any other legally prohibited basis in accordance with federal, state and city laws.
-This policy is set forth more fully in CUNY’s Policy on Equal Opportunity and Nondiscrimination.
+This policy is set forth more fully in CUNY’s Policy on Equal Opportunity and Nondiscrimination

 The City University of New York Policy on Equal Opportunity and Non-Discrimination

-Guttman enforces CUNY’s policies on:
+In this context, Guttman enforces CUNY’s policies on:

-Sexual Misconduct:
+Sexual Misconduct

 Bylaws